glimkim/AstellnKern_Renewal_Project/README.md

 - to create a responsive website
 - to use media query in CSS
 - to adjust all the elements in the screen size of any devices
+- to make interactive parallax effects with scrolling